SSB Interview Process for CDS, NDA, TA, AFCAT, and Other

-Each Aspirant is presented with 4 topics out of which he needs to choose one and speak on it for a period of 3 minutes.
+- Lecturette: Each Aspirant is presented with 4 topics, of which he needs to choose one and speak on it for 3 minutes.

-Personal Interviews are generally conducted during days 2, 3 and 4 after the respective daily tasks have been completed.
-Interviews are usually related to everyday experiences, work, education, family, hobbies, achievements in academics, general awareness etc.
+- Personal Interview: Personal Interviews are generally conducted on days 2, 3, and 4 after the respective daily tasks have been completed.
+Interviews are usually related to everyday experiences, work, education, family, hobbies, academic achievements, general awareness, etc.

-Click here for the Preparation strategy to clear the interview.
+Click here for the Preparation Strategy to Clear the SSB Interview.

-Click Here for more details on the Personal Interview
+Click Here for more details on the SSB Personal Interview

-Day 5 is the last day in which the assessor starts with a closing address, then the conference of Aspirants starts.
+Day 5 is the last day the assessor starts with a closing address, then the conference of Aspirants starts.

-- Each Aspirant then appears individually before the board where their total assessment is narrated, and the board makes a recommendation accordingly.
+- Each Aspirant then appears individually before the board, where their total assessment is narrated, and the committee recommends accordingly.

-- The Aspirants who are borderline are given certain situations and then a collective decision is taken.
+- The borderline Aspirants are given certain situations, and a collective decision is taken.

-SSB Interview is considered one of the toughest interviews in India.
-Without knowing the SSB procedure and SSB interview tips it is tough for an aspirant to clear this interview.
-We have discussed the complete SSB interview procedure for CDS Exam, SSB interview procedure for AFCAT Exam and SSB Procedure for other defence exams.
-You can also check our Defence Classroom program where we provide complete guidance to ace the exam.
+SSB Interview is considered one of the most challenging interviews in India.
+Without knowing the SSB procedure and interview tips, it is tough for an aspirant to clear this interview.
+We have discussed the complete SSB interview procedure for CDS Exam, the SSB interview procedure for AFCAT Exam, and SSB Procedure for other defence exams.
+You can also check our Defence Online Classroom program, which provides complete guidance to ace the exam.

 More from us: